About the Bibliography of Data-related Literature

 Updated May 2014

-Welcome to the ICPSR Bibliography of Data-related Literature, a searchable database that contains over 65,000 citations of known published and unpublished works resulting from analyses of data held in the ICPSR archive.
+Welcome to the ICPSR Bibliography of Data-related Literature, a searchable database that as of 2016 contains over 70,000 citations of known published and unpublished works resulting from analyses of data held in the ICPSR archive.
 Developed with support from the National Science Foundation (SES-9977984), the Bibliography represents over 50 years of scholarship in the quantitative social sciences, extending from the inception of ICPSR in 1962 to the present.

 In most cases, analyses of numeric data formed the foundation for the literature, although in some cases the data played a less prominent role in supporting the research.
 The literature includes journal articles, books, book chapters, government and agency reports, working papers, dissertations, conference papers, meeting presentations, unpublished manuscripts, magazine and newspaper articles, and audiovisual materials.